Making macOS behave itself

 - iGlance (Free, possibly abandoned)

-These do not prevent problems, but at least they disambiguate problems.
+They don’t prevent problems, but they at least help disambiguate what’s going on.

 1.4 Clipboard management